-Prerequisite or Corequisite: Chemistry 101 with a grade of "C" or better.
+Corequisite: Concurrent enrollment in Chemistry 101.
 Note: Biology 6 is not a prerequisite for Biology 7.
 Note: This class meets off campus several times during the semester.
+Note: Many 4-year institutions require that Biology 6 & 7 be taken at the same college.